Aug 19, 2014

 This question refers to non-sexual touch (sexual touch is coming up soon).

 Is there any kind of physical intimacy that they feel is lacking?
 Do they want to hold hands more?
 Do they love it when you play with their hair?
-Do they adore when you come up behind them and wrap your arms around them?
+Or maybe they adore when you come up behind them and wrap your arms around them?

 Ask, get clear on what would make them feel more loved, and then incorporate that kind of touch into your daily schedule to the best of your ability.